geoscience-community-codes/spatial_density/README.md

 and then execute in the test directory directory:
 >perl spatial_density.pl nejapa_spatial_density.conf

 Spatial density contour plots should be the result.
 Look for EPS, PNG and PDF images.
+A colorblind-friendly palette is used for the plots.

 This is just a guide as all linux distributions operate differently.
 Any questions can be directed to Laura Connor (lconnor@usf.edu) or Charles Connor (cbconnor@usf.edu).